SCIInstitute/cleaver.pages/build.md

 #### Unix and OSX

-Set the source directory as ``` Cleaver2/src/ ```.
-Create a build folder (```Cleaver2/build/```) and set as the build directory.
+Set the source directory as ``` Cleaver/src/ ```.
+Create a build folder (```Cleaver/build/```) and set as the build directory.
 Include the paths to your built ITK build directory, and to ```Qt5Widgets``` and ```Qt5OpenGL```.
 These will be located in your installed Qt library:
 <br/><br/>

 ```Path/To/Qt/Qt5.12.9/5.12.9/clang_64/lib/cmake/Qt5Widgets``` <br/>
 ```Path/To/Qt/Qt5.12.9/5.12.9/clang_64/lib/cmake/Qt5OpenGL``` <br/>

-Cleaver2 will not build a bundle by default.
-If you would like to build the bundle or the Cleaver2 command line interface, then configure with the respective settings:
+Cleaver will not build a bundle by default.
+If you would like to build the bundle or the Cleaver command line interface, then configure with the respective settings:
 <br/><br/>

 ``` BUILD_GUI=TRUE ``` <br/>
 ``` BUILD_CLI=TRUE ``` <br/>

 Then configure and generate the makefiles.
-Build Cleaver2 from the build directory:
+Build Cleaver from the build directory:
 <br/><br/>

 ``` make -j12 all ``` <br/>